Klortho/markdown-mayhem/README.md

+# Markdown Mayhem

+This test file was forked from [this mrkd gist](https://gist.github.com/mrkd/a7f5087b562a0dafe94d), and it illustrates some of the differences between the Markdown syntaxes.

+The first problem to note is the difference in line breaks.
+This paragraph is written with newlines.
+GitHub does not insert a line break in the rendered output, but BitBucket does.

 ## Day 2: Closure exercises

 1. Write a function, `nonsense` that takes an input `string`.
 This function contains another function, `blab` which alerts `string` and is immediately called inside the function `nonsense`. `blab` should look like this inside of the `nonsense` function:

 	```javascript